 Mike Jewett | Associate Head Coach

-Veteran collegiate coach Mike Jewett is in his sixth season as associate head coach and his seventh season overall with the South Dakota State University women’s basketball coaching staff.
+Veteran collegiate coach Mike Jewett is in his seventh season as associate head coach and his eighth season overall with the South Dakota State University women’s basketball coaching staff.

 Jewett oversees the team’s recruiting and is responsible for game scheduling, opponent scouting, post play development and team defense.